ABOUT THE OFFICE:

 CRIMINAL INVESTIGATION BUREAU

 The Criminal Investigation Bureau plays a critical role in the processing of cases through their ability to investigate and provide evidence on cases presented by the District Attorney's Office.
-The bureau is led by chief criminal investigator John Strickland, and includes 12 investigators, who are sworn law enforcement personnel.
-The investigators are divided into divisions to increase investigative expertise and support for processing cases in Superior Court, State Court, Special Victims Unit and Child Support Services.
+The bureau is led by Chief Criminal Investigator Ricky Becker, and includes 12 investigators, who are sworn law enforcement personnel.
+The investigators are divided into divisions to increase investigative expertise and support for processing cases in Superior Court, State Court and Child Support Services.

 VICTIM-WITNESS ASSISTANCE PROGRAM